Turn 3 Motorsport: 2023 and 2024

 In 2023, Turn 3 Motorsport tied for the most wins in the USF Pro 2000 season with drivers Michael d'Orlando and Christian Brooks securing five victories for the team.
 The team also earned seven pole positions – the most of any team – and four additional podium finishes, ultimately finishing second overall in the Team championship.

 In June 2023, Turn 3 Motorsport raced at the newly repaved Road America road course in Wisconsin with a four-car lineup featuring driver Louka St-Jean joining regulars Michael d'Orlando, Jonathan Browne, and Jackson Lee.
 Turn 3 Motorsport ended the year by securing a win with Michael d’Orlando and a podium finish with Jonathan Browne in the USF Pro 2000 season finale at the VP Racing Fuels Grand Prix of Portland.

 In 2024, Turn 3 Motorsport clinched the USF Pro 2000 Championship with driver Lochie Hughes at the Portland International Raceway season finale.
 Hughes won the season-opening round in St. Petersburg, Florida, and went on to earn seven consecutive podium finishes, including a clean sweep of wins at the Road America tripleheader event.
 The team secured a total of four pole positions, five wins, and six additional podium finishes, finishing second in the Team Championship.

+2025

+Turn 3 Motorsport continued its presence in the USF Pro 2000 Championship presented by Continental Tire during the 2025 season with drivers Alessandro de Tullio, Cooper Becklin, Nicholas Monteiro, Tyke Durst, and Brady Golan competing throughout the year.
+The team earned multiple victories and podium finishes during the season, highlighted by de Tullio scoring four race wins, including a victory on the streets of St. Petersburg, marking the team's fourth consecutive win at the season opener.

+The team also recorded strong performances throughout the season including a pair of victories at NOLA Motorsports Park for Alessandro de Tullio, a podium finish for Cooper Becklin in Indianapolis, a win in Toronto for de Tullio, and a podium finish for de Tullio in Portland.
+De Tullio finished fourth in the final championship standings following a podium finish in the season finale at Portland International Raceway.